isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 </ul>

 <i>Source: Curious Questions And Answers About….My Body
 Rooney, A., & Gómez Ana.
 (2021).
-New York, NY: Windmill Books, an imprint of Rosen Publishing from <a href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=205372550" target="_blank ">https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=205372550</a></i>
+New York, NY: Windmill Books, an imprint of Rosen Publishing.
+Visit our libraries to <a href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=205372550" target="_blank">borrow the book</a>!</i>

 <h4>LET'S PLAY!</h4>
 <p> <a href="/files/science-lfa/Human%20body/bodypartssactivity3.pdf" target="_blank ">Give our activity sheet a try!</a> Have your child count and indicate the number of body parts.
 Through this activity, your child can learn how to identify and spell the names of the body parts.</p>